 Resignation comes from a place of resistance and scarcity.
 When our self-criticism is harsh and frequent, this causes us to live an unfulfilling life.
-We must consider a question that Anna Yusim poses in her book:
+We must consider the question that Anna Yusim poses in her book:

 Has this self-criticism produced any positive sustainable changes in your life?

-Our self-worth and self-esteem are reinforced by doing everything you can to make the relationship we have with ourselves amazing.
+Our self-worth and self-esteem are reinforced by doing everything we can to make the relationship we have with ourselves amazing.
 That means that we have to make self-care a priority and invest in ourselves.

 Self-care is about far more than eating healthy and exercising regularly.
-It’s about doing things for yourself that add to joy to your life.
-I’ve even heard some spiritual teachers say that smoking a cigarette when you feel like it and washing it down with whiskey could be self-care.
+It’s about doing things that add joy to your life.
+I’ve even heard some spiritual teachers say that smoking a cigarette and washing it down with whiskey could be self-care.
 Of course, I’m not encouraging that.

 The relationship you have with yourself is the foundation of your ability to manage your psychology.
 Make it a priority and love yourself like your life depends on it.

-There will be times in your life when you fail a test; somebody unexpectedly leaves your life, you get fired from a job, or lose someone you love.
+There will be times in your life when you fail a test.
+Somebody unexpectedly leaves your life, you get fired from a job, or lose someone you love.
 Adversity and obstacles are par for the course if you’re going to live fully and die empty.